siggame/colisee-runner/README.md

 will have problems communicating to services running on the host directly (for windows and macos users).

+**NOTE**: The `PORT` number will be the port available in the container network.
+To access the `/status` endpoint it will be necessary to determine the random port exposed to the host that the runner has been assigned.
+This is useful so that there aren't conflicts when scaling up runners.

 ### Environment Variables

 A `.env` file is the preferred method for setting these variables.
 Simply add a new line for each variable override.